-Low Sensitivity – A low sensitivity to caffeine it means the energy boost provided by pre-workout caffeine might not last as long, or be as pronounced during training or competition.
-If an athlete with a low sensitivity or caffeine wants to use it as a performance aid, they may want to consider only taking it when needed or limiting their use in order to reduce caffeine tolerance and increase sensitivity.
+Low sensitivity - A low sensitivity to caffeine means the energy boost provided by pre-workout caffeine might not last as long, or be as pronounced during training or competition.
+If an athlete with a low sensitivity to caffeine wants to use it as a performance aid, they may want to consider only taking it when needed or limiting their use in order to reduce caffeine tolerance and increase sensitivity.

 High sensitivity - An individual with a high sensitivity to caffeine may feel the energizing effects for a longer period of time, when compared to others.
 An athlete with a high sensitivity to caffeine should be mindful not to consume caffeine late in the evening.
 This may cause trouble sleeping, which will affect an athlete’s capacity for recovery.

 People who are sensitive to caffeine may experience unpleasant jitters.
 If an athlete feels their caffeine sensitivity is not reflected by their DNA, it could be that they have developed a reduced sensitivity from regularly consuming larger amounts of caffeine.